-- Do not talk about candidates who are running for office or even what issues you would like them to focus on. - If a reporter asks you who you will vote for, tell them that because you are involved with a nonpartisan project, you'd rather not talk about that. - If a reporter asks you who you think students will vote for, tell them that your campaign is nonpartisan and that who young people vote for is not important to us - you just want to make sure that students' voices are heard, regardless of what they want to say. - If a reporter asks you what students want to see happen on specific issues like tuition hikes, you should say that the Student Vote campaign is not an issue advocacy project - you want students to come out and vote based on whatever issues are important to them.
+- Do not talk about candidates who are running for office or even what issues you would like them to focus on. - If a reporter asks you who you will vote for or who your think students will vote for, tell them that the campaign is nonpartisan and that it's more important to you that all young voters get out and make their voices heard, regardless of who they vote for. - If a reporter asks you what students want to see happen on specific issues like tuition hikes, you should say that the Student Vote campaign is not an issue advocacy project -you want students to come out and vote based on whatever issues are important to them.